Family holiday ideas

 Best family activity holidays

 1. Iceland is arguably the world’s most exciting geography lesson.
 View the Northern Lights in winter while in summer you can swim in geothermal lagoons and take whale watching boat trips.
-One of the most exciting things to do is an off-road trip in a 4WD Superjeep to discover bubbling mud pools and erupting geysers.
+Take an off-road trip in a 4WD Superjeep to discover bubbling mud pools and erupting geysers.

 2. PGL is best known for its summer camps in England, Scotland and Wales for ages 7 to 17.
 But it also has a great range of 4-night and 7-night activity holidays for families in the UK and France.
-Find out more here.
+Find out more.
 Accommodation options include hotel-style rooms and chalets.

 3. A walking holiday can be a great family bonding experience, particularly if you are strolling through lovely unspoilt countryside.
 We think the Austrian Tyrol is a perfect location with lush pastures and sparkling Alpine peaks, well-marked paths and friendly family-run hotels with swimming pools.
 Explore more family walking holidays.

 4. Take the kids on a cruise on a traditional Turkish gulet to explore the beautiful coastline of Turkey, Greece or Italy.
 It’s both adventurous and lazy, and private guides will show you around local sites of interest, so there is culture thrown in too.

 5. Give the kids something to look forward to when winter comes by booking a trip to visit the “real” Father Christmas with Santa’s Lapland.
 It’s not just for tiny tots – there are loads of outdoors activities to keep older children and teenagers happy, too.